msi-ris/Tutorials/rnaseq_cmd_beta.md

 <div class="warn" markdown="1">

-We are using the `--unstranded` option here because the source of the data is from a lab that used an unstranded library prep protocol (NEBNext Ultra RNA kit).
+We are using the `--strand U` option here because the source of the data is from a lab that used a non-strand-specific library prep protocol (NEBNext Ultra RNA kit).
 The default option is for reverse-stranded libraries, which is the standard kit used by the UMGC (TruSeq Stranded RNA).

 </div>